thomas-k-cameron/rust-string-equality-vs-bytes-equality/README.md

-# Reading x86 assembly to understand how Rust lang compare equality of compile time known string
+# Equality Comparison for String Known at Compile Time with Length of 33 or More with Non-Repeating bytes is Slower than Array of `u8`

-I created a match statement where each match arm is a uuid v4 that I randomly generated.
-When I compared it against new random uuid v4, it showed that match statement with bytes were lot faster.
+I created a function that performs equality comparison agaisnt a uuid4. match statement where each match arm is a uuid v4 that I randomly generated.

 These two functions will always produce the same reuslt, however, the benchmark shows that bytes variant is faster.